Case study Carbide recycling

 Background

-A tried and tested process is the so-called thermal zinc process: In this process, hard metal scrap is heated together with zinc in a furnace heated in a furnace.
-The zinc diffuses into the cobalt binder, causing the carbide to break up and disintegrate into a porous, easily crushable mass.
-After the zinc has evaporated, a powder structure remains, which serves as the starting point for new hard metal products.
+A tried and tested process is thethermal zinc process: In this process, hard metal scrap is heated together with zinc in a furnace.
+The furnace heated in an oven.
+The zinc diffuses into the cobalt binder, causing the carbide to disintegrate and transform into a porous, easily crushable mass.
+After the zinc evaporates, a powder structure remains, which serves as the starting point for new hard metal products.

 Overview